MPTCDITR/ctc-website/src/content/centers/en/10-akka-moha-sena -padei-techo-hun-sen-ang-preah-sdach-high-school.md

 description: "Akka Moha Sena Padei Techo Hun Sen Ang Preah Sdach High School is a dynamic educational institution that provides opportunities for students to gain knowledge, skills, and virtues.
 The high school has a good learning environment, experienced teachers, and modern learning equipment.
 The curriculum is designed in accordance with national and international educational standards to provide students with a broad knowledge base.
 In addition, the high school also provides opportunities for students to participate in social and sports activities."

 managementTeam:
-  title: "Management Team"
+  title: "Management Committee of C.T.C."
-  description: "The passionate team leading the Kampot Digital Skills Center."
+  description: "The C.T.C.
+Management Committee oversees staff recruitment, operations, resources, monitors finances, promotes community involvement, reviews plans and reports, and supports strategic improvements to enhance efficiency and transparency."
   member:
         - title: "Chair of the School Management Committee  "
           name: "Name"